AldrichW/GoatWeather/README.md

 ### Functionality

 The user can see/do the following:

-  * see a custom splash screen when launching the app
-  * see a right navigation bar item to grant user location permissions
+  * see a right navigation bar item to grant user location permissions.
+This triggers a prompt only when the user has not determined their location authorization
   * see the 7-day forecast for their location
   * pull to refresh the feed
-  * see an error view in case of network errors
-  * see an empty state view when backend returns an empty list or user hasn't granted permissions
-  * tap "Try again" to reload the feed when they encounter an error

 Please see the corresponsing screenshots and demos in the `/demo_screenshots` folder from the root directory

+## If I had more time

+If I could allocate more time to this project, I would work on the following tasks:
+* Unit testing across view controller, view model, and service layer
+* Establish a stronger stream-based approach for view model updates using RXswift vs presenter and listener approach
+* Better view model caching implementation when the network is unavailable
+* API key obfuscation through generated code
+* A dedicated cusom bottom sheet to display weather detail page (description, humidity, feels like, etc.)
+* Having an empty state and error views based on the backend response
+* Better state management for URL query parameters such as imperial vs metric system and excluded info
+* Better image placeholders while the image is getting fetched

 ## Running the app
 GOAT Weather app was developed using the following configuration:
+  * API Key - please use the API key I include in my follow-up email and replace the value of `openWeatherAPIKey` in `APISecrets.swift`
   * Xcode 12
   * iOS14 runtime, min iOS10 required
   * Swift 5